If you’ve decided to diversify with WhatsApp marketing, it’s important to know how WhatsApp API pricing works for budgeting and planning.

 Utility conversations

 When you run an online shop, for example, you can use WhatsApp for transactional messages.
-Offer your customers to sign up for order updates, shipping statuses, and billing notifications.
-These are not promotional messages but the template still needs to be approved by Meta.
+Order updates, shipping statuses, billing and post-purchase notifications are all utility messages.

 Authentication conversations